emmaewade/pangenome-workflow/README.md

 mamba activate snakemake
 ```

 Ensure your snakemake version is > 7.0.0!
-Try `conda update snakemake` if it is the incorrect version.
+Try `mamba update snakemake` if it is the incorrect version.

 ## Clone directory